SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

    -> let x = 3; "1 2 \(x)"
    << // x : Int = 3
    <$ : String = "1 2 3"

-In a multiline string literal, a backslash (``\``) at the end of a line causes the new line after it to be omitted from the string.
-Any whitespace between the backslash and the new line is also omitted from the string.
-You can use this syntax
-to hard wrap a multiline string literal in your source code, without changing the value of the resulting string.

 The default inferred type of a string literal is ``String``.
 For more information about the ``String`` type,